SysKitTeam/docs-point/governance-and-automation/lifecycle-management/deprecating-lifecyle-management.md

 ---
-description: This article explains why Lifecycle Management is getting deprecated and what we are replacing it with in Syskit Point.
+description: This article explains why Lifecycle Management is getting deprecated and what will replace it in Syskit Point.
 ---

 # Lifecycle Management - Deprecated